 Over the sixteen years the Doc Savage stories were published there were many changes.
 Doc Savage began as a larger-than-life character.
 Doc Savage was everything a man could be and still be a man.
 The adventures were supreme and outstanding.
-Gradually, the stories changed, and Doc Savage became more and more of an average man rather than the superman of the early years.
+Gradually, the stories changed, and Doc Savage became increasingly an average man rather than the superman of the early years.

 To put a picture with this decline simply visualize words as muscle.
-Beginning in 1933 Doc was weighing in around 250 pounds of solid muscle and bone.
+Beginning in 1933 Doc weighed in around 250 pounds of solid muscle and bone.
 By the end, with the novel length cut nearly in half, Doc would weigh in at an emaciated 140 pounds.

 Without doubt some good stories were printed during the decline, but not very many remarkable stories.
 The early stories were larger-than-life.
 Doc Savage was everything a man could be and still be a man.
 The adventures were supreme and outstanding.
 The later adventures were like seeds that never received the proper amount of water and sunshine required.
 They germinated, grew, and matured, never producing a fruit equal to their parents.
 They never had a chance.